kitze/awesome-conference-practices/README.md

 ## 👲🏽🎅🏾🧛‍🧝‍👨🏼🧕🧚‍ 💁🏻‍ Diversity

 You would think that by now conference organizers finally figured this out, but you would be surprised.
-Just don't do a conference with 80 male speakers, or 80 female speakers, or any 80 speakers of the same gender/nationality/race/age/etc. Make sure to strike a nice balance and invite people of every geneder, nationality, race, and age.
+Just don't do a conference with 80 male speakers, or 80 female speakers, or any 80 speakers of the same gender/nationality/race/age/etc. Make sure to strike a nice balance and invite people of every gender, nationality, race, and age.
 Don't discriminate on any level.

 ## 🚻️ Speakers room